Nevada Legislature and OSHA Reporting and Training Requirement Updates

 “Site” is defined as a theater where live entertainment is performed, a sound stage, a showroom, a lounge, an arena or a remote site which has been designated as a location for the production of a motion picture or television program.

 “OSHA 10 or 30-hour course” is a course of general industry safety and health hazard recognition and prevention developed by the Occupational Safety and Health Administration of the United States Department of Labor.

 “Trainer” of the OSHA 10 or 30 hour course means a person who is currently authorized by OSHA as a trainer, including, without limitation, a person who has completed the OSHA 501, the trainer course in OSHA Standards for General Industry and has been issued an OSHA trainer card.

-The Safety Consultation and Training Section (SCATS) Provides free 10 and 30 hour General Industry and Construction classes free of charge.
-For a schedule of classes or to sign-up for one of the classes go to www.4safenv.state.nv.us or call 877.472.3368.
+The Safety Consultation and Training Section (SCATS) provides 10 and 30 hour General Industry and Construction classes.
+There is a $8.00 OSHA card processing fee per participant.
+For a schedule of classes or to sign-up, go to www.4safenv.state.nv.us or call 877.472.3368.